uber-archive/hyperbahn/README.md

 Or use a service over Hyperbahn in only two steps:

- 1. Instantiate Hyperbahn client (if you're also a service, you re-use the one you've already setup and registered over)
+ 1. Instantiate Hyperbahn client (if the client is also a service, you reuse the one you've already setup and registered over)
  2. Send a request to the desired service and endpoint name